 5. Kids are home when my husband gets days off

-6. Kids get WAY more time to play
+6. Homeschool kids get WAY more time to play

 7. Decrease bad influences and increase good ones

-8. I can teach hot topics to my kids
+8. I can teach controversial topics to my kids

 9. No homework in the evenings

-This kind of terrifies me to be honest.
-Because the temptation is to always think something else is better.
+This terrified me at first.
+Because there’s a lot of options now, and the temptation is to think something else is better.
 That another homeschool family has the golden ticket with their curriculum.
-But how cool that if a kid is interested in cars, horses, or cooking that you can add that in to make learning enjoyable.

 11. No school drop offs and pick ups